radhaprashanthi/Cyborg/README.md

     6. Above errors mentioned for both `def() and inf()` are referred from `zerr()` function.
     7. `main()` function to call the functions to compress or decompress from input arguments.
     8. `def()` compression function uses `Z_BEST_COMPRESSON` among the available compression levels from zlib.h like Z_BEST_SPEED, Z_DEFAULT_COMPRESSION which performed better compared to others.

+## Handling edge cases:
+    1. Filename and mode not passed in arguments `file_comp_decomp usage: file_comp_decomp <filename> <mode>`

+    2. Incorrect filename passed
+        `Error: file <filename> does not exist!
+Enter correct filename!`

+    3. Folder name passed instead of filename
+        `Error: <filename> is a folder!
+Enter filename and not folder name!`